Serving Illinois, Iowa & Missouri, Kirksville, Macomb, Quincy1-833-772-7823

 The specially engineered IceGuard® system solves the problem of frozen discharge lines to provide you with a reliable waterproofing system even during the coldest temperatures.
 IceGuard® is a perfect solution to sump pump discharge lines in Illinois, Iowa, and Missouri.
 Contact us today for a free installation estimate.

 Protect the basement.
 When this home’s discharge line was blocked by frozen snow and ice, IceGuard® allowed the water to escape during repeated pump cycles and saved the basement from being flooded.

 If you live in the Illinois, Iowa & Missouri area where the discharge line from your sump pump is susceptible to freezing in the winter, consider installing our anti-freeze device called IceGuard.
 It will allow discharged water to escape if the drain freezes (or clogs for any reason).

 There are no valves to turn or hoses to attach – operation is automatic.
 Under normal operation, no water will spill through the open slots due to its flared design.

 IceGuard® is just one of the many sump pump features we install offered exclusively to us by Basement Systems.
 Our IceGuard® Discharge Line Protection device can be added on to any of our sump pump systems, including the SuperSump®, SmartSump™, and TripleSafe; providing homeowners with extra protection against basement flooding in regions where freezing temperatures are a problem.

 Don't let your basement flood this winter from a frozen discharge line!
-We provide our waterproofing products to homeowners all throughout Illinois, Iowa & Missouri, including Peoria, Quincy, Hannibal, Macomb, Kirksville and cities nearby.
+We provide our waterproofing products to homeowners all throughout Illinois, Iowa & Missouri, including Quincy, Macomb, Kirksville and cities nearby.
 Contact Bix Basement Systems today for a free cost estimate to have the IceGuard® anti-freeze discharge device installed in your home today.